 The Lippert Through Frame Electric Slideout System comes with a manual override.
 Locate the 1" round Slideout Override Access Hole in the skirt metal on the opposite side (of the RV) from the room that you are trying to move.

-- Insert the crank handle extension. - Turn clockwise to retract the slideout room. - Turn counter-clockwise to extend the slideout room.
+- Disconnect your RV battery. - · Insert the crank handle extension. - Turn clockwise to retract the slideout room. - Turn counter-clockwise to extend the slideout room.